yannick42/playground/README.md

 @TODO
 - be able to run a game without canvas visualization
-- see timings
+- visualize timings
-- add weight to DAG
+- add weights to DAG
 - add 1 or 2 activation functions when calculing output
 - display action decided by NN
 - add Genetic Algorithms to select a group of fittest NNs, and mutate/crossover them for next population generation (the weight values only for now)
 - add a slider to modify canvas game speed
+- be able to play multiple games quickly
+- trace the gain / find a cost function to assess fitness
+- ... ?